learningadaptivereactiverobotcontrol/book-code/README.md

 - Signal Processing
 - Statistics and Machine Learning

+#### Warning for Mac Users ####

+Exercises in lecture 4 and practical 1 require additional setup on Mac.
+Instructions for this are available in the 'mac_setup' directory in the lecture 4 folder.

 ## *Architecture*

 The solutions folders obtained by students through Moodle should be unzipped and placed in their respective lecture directory, adjoint to the exercises directory, as shown in the diagram below.